 MUSTANGS SAVED FROM SLAUGHTER

-Over forty imperiled Navajo Mustangs, ages 6 months -5 years old (including several pregnant mares) and orphan foals were all at risk of slaughter after being captured in New Mexico (NM).
+Over fifty imperiled Navajo Mustangs, ages 1 month -5 years old (including several pregnant mares) and orphan foals were all at risk of slaughter after being captured in New Mexico (NM).
 These wild horses were saved from slaughter, evacuated out of NM and provided safe harbor by the Wild For Life Foundation, thanks to your kind and generous support.
 But rescue is just the beginning of a long, dedicated endeavor to provide the best quality of life for these captured, exploited and mistreated victims.
 These Mustangs need your kind and generous financial support to keep them healthy and safe forever.
 Please consider making a meaningful donation today.

 HELP KEEP THEM SAFEFOREVER